 You may have noticed that your thoughts stopped or reduced for a brief period when you put your attention on your breath or your body, before getting lost again in the thoughts.
 When you are NOT lost in your thoughts, you are present, alive, conscious, and calm.
 Just a few conscious breaths are deeply relaxing and cut you off from the burden of this chatter.
 Anchor frees our attention from our thoughts and brings us back to the present moment.

 I could not stay with my breathing even for 3 breaths

 That is fine.
 Absolutely fine and normal.
 Start with just 1 breath.
 It does not matter whether you stay with your breathing for 1 breath or 10 breaths, stay with your body for 1 second of 10 seconds, the key is to keep coming back to the anchor when you realize that you are lost in your thoughts.
 That moment is very important.
 That is the moment of mindfulness.
-You will notice that these mindful moments of waking up keep on increasing as you practice
+You will start to experience the benefit of meditation.
+You will notice that these mindful moments of waking up keep on increasing as you practice mindfulness.

 Should we not try to extend the gaps between the thoughts with hard concentration?

 Look closely.
 The sheer act of trying too hard, desiring to be thoughtless is a thought in itself.
 You are not present at that moment.
 It is just one part of the mind (now a meditative mind: no pun intended!) trying to control another part of the mind.
 Try to stop thinking about mangoes and you will start thinking about them.
 When you get lost, you don’t know when you got lost.
 However, there is a sudden realization that you got lost in your thoughts.
 When that realization happens, acknowledge it and gently come back to the anchor.